newchuyalong/libgdx-learning/Gdx-freetype.md

 magFilter = TextureFilter.Nearest;
 ```

-To enable the loading and retrieving of `FreeTypeFontGenerator` via the `AssetManager`, do `assetManager.setLoader(FreeTypeFontGenerator.class, new FreeTypeFontGeneratorLoader(new InternalFileHandleResolver()))`
+To enable the loading and retrieving of `FreeTypeFontGenerator` via the `AssetManager`, do the following:

+    assetManager.setLoader(FreeTypeFontGenerator.class, new FreeTypeFontGeneratorLoader(new InternalFileHandleResolver()))

 ### latest info about caveats ###